FDio/csit/docs/job_specs/report_iterative/3n-skx/vpp-mrr-00.md

 1c AND 64b AND mrr AND x710 AND drv_avf AND ethip4-ip4base
 2c AND 64b AND mrr AND x710 AND drv_avf AND ethip4-ip4base
 4c AND 64b AND mrr AND x710 AND drv_avf AND ethip4-ip4base
-##### ethip4-ip4scale2m
-1c AND 64b AND mrr AND x710 AND drv_avf AND ethip4-ip4scale2m
-2c AND 64b AND mrr AND x710 AND drv_avf AND ethip4-ip4scale2m
-4c AND 64b AND mrr AND x710 AND drv_avf AND ethip4-ip4scale2m
 ### intel-xxv710
 #### avf
 ##### ethip4-ip4base